Mike Vasil: Chicago White Sox

 On December 11, 2024, Vasil was selected by the Philadelphia Phillies 14th overall in the Rule 5 draft.
 The same day, the Phillies traded him to the Tampa Bay Rays in exchange for cash or a player to be named later.
 On March 23, 2025, Vasil was claimed off waivers by the Chicago White Sox.
 On May 4, Vasil recorded his first career win after tossing a scoreless 2 1/3 innings against the Houston Astros.
 On May 14, he recorded his first career save after pitching a scoreless ninth inning against the Cincinnati Reds.
+Vasil made 47 total appearances (including three starts) for the White Sox during his rookie campaign, compiling a 5-3 record and 2.50 ERA with 82 strikeouts and four saves across 101 innings pitched.

+On March 17, 2026, the White Sox announced that Vasil would require Tommy John surgery and miss the entirety of the season.